On completeness and dynamics of compact Brinkmann spacetimes: Introduction

 \subsection{Completeness}

-Generic Lorentz metrics on compact manifolds are thought of to be incomplete!
-The historical example is the Clifton-Pohl torus $\R^2 - \{(0, 0)\} /_{ (x, y) \sim 2 (x, y)}$ endowed with the metric $\frac{dx dy}{x^2 + y^2}$ (see \cite{CR, RS-C1, RS-C2, S, Li} for various results on completeness of Lorentz surfaces).
+Generic Lorentzian metrics on compact manifolds are thought of to be incomplete.
+The historical example is the Clifton-Pohl torus $\R^2 - \{(0, 0)\} /_{ (x, y) \sim 2 (x, y)}$ endowed with the metric $\frac{dx dy}{x^2 + y^2}$ (see \cite{CR, RS-C1, RS-C2, S, Li} for various results on completeness of Lorentzian surfaces).